kins-dev/igrill-smoker/readme.md

 New Features

-- Surface mount devices
+- Surface mount parts
+- Mosfet transistors so a resistor is no longer needed
-- Tranistor to prevent SSR leakage
+- Transistor to prevent SSR leakage
+- Cheaper parts

 Defects